OpenSprinkler/OpenSprinkler-Firmware/README.txt

 **As of now - 2023.05.14 - NOTHING IS TESTED, but code compiles under PlatformIO(VSCode).**

+** Don't forget to change esp32.h according to your settings!
+It's set for my setup with ShiftRegister output and SH1106 LCD (instead of the default SSD1306) **

 Hopefully I can test it in the coming days/weeks on my HW and remove this comment :)

 HW is AC only, so no support, for DC/LATCH.
 Wired ethernet is also not supported now, maybe in the future.